ibexa/documentation-developer/docs/update_and_migration/from_4.2/update_from_4.2.md

 ---
-description: Update your installation to the v4.3. latest version from an earlier v4.2.x version.
+description: Update your installation to the latest v4.3 version from v4.2.x.
 ---

 # Update from v4.2.x to v4.3